Taipei Confucius Temple: Qing Dynasty

 The Taipei Confucius Temple was built in 1879 during the Qing era, after Taipeh Prefecture was established in 1875.
+The original site of the temple is the current location of Taipei First Girls’ High School.

 Empire of Japan

-During the Japanese era, the temple was demolished, but was rebuilt in 1930 by Wang Yi-shun.
+Two years after 1895 Japanese invasion of Taiwan, a Japanese soul-summoning ceremony was held at the temple.
+In the later Japanese era, the temple was demolished, but was rebuilt in 1930 by Wang Yi-shun.
 The newly completed temple had only been in use for a few years when World War II broke out.
 The Japanese ordered an end to traditional Chinese ceremonies, and Japanese Shinto ritual music was played in the temple for a brief period until 1945 when Taiwan was handed over from Japan to the Republic of China.

 Republic of China

 After the handover of Taiwan from Japan to the Republic of China in 1945, the temple was temporarily used to house the Examination Yuan until 1951 when the office was moved to Muzha District.
-During the COVID-19 pandemic in 2020, visitors to the temple are required to maintain social distance and their numbers are regulated to ensure safety.
+During the COVID-19 pandemic in 2020, visitors to the temple are required to maintain social distance and their numbers were regulated to ensure safety.

 Architecture

 The temple is modeled after the original Confucius Temple in Qufu, Shandong.
-Among the Confucius temples in Taiwan, Taipei's is the only one adorned with southern Fujian-style ceramic adornments.
-At the main hall of the temple one can see a black plaque with gold lettering which was inscribed by Chiang Kai-shek that reads "Educate without Discrimination."
-The temple features 4D theater which showcases the journey of Confucius and the history of the temple.
+Among the Confucius temples in Taiwan, Taipei's is the only one decorated with southern Fujian-style ceramic ornaments.